Learning how to grow mint indoors is simple and useful. It’s one of those special herbs that you can use in just about anything.

 So having fresh mint around all the time sounds great, but does that involve a tedious care routine for you?

-With its only predator being the frost during the cold months of the year, mint is one of the easier herbs to grow indoors.
+With its only predator being the frost during the winter months, mint is one of the easier herbs to grow indoors.

-Once you make sure that your indoor mint plant is getting a decent amount of sunlight and has a consistent amount of moisture, you’re pretty much set!
+Once you make sure that your indoor mint plants are getting a decent amount of sunlight and has a consistent amount of moisture, you’re pretty much set!